ikt32/scripts-updates/5-cgr-readme.md

 </Vehicle>
 ```

-- File name: Must end with .xml
+* File name: Must end with .xml
-- Description: In-game in-menu displayed name of the configuration
+* Description: In-game in-menu displayed name of the configuration
-- `ModelName`: Used to match the vehicle model for auto-loading
+* `ModelName`: Used to match the vehicle model for auto-loading
-- `PlateText`:
+* `PlateText`:
-  - `autoload_model`: Loads the config for all vehicles with this model.
+  * `autoload_model`: Loads the config for all vehicles with this model.
-  - `undefined`: Doesn't automatically load the config.
+  * `undefined`: Doesn't automatically load the config.
-  - Any other string: Matches the plate text to only load for specific model + plate combinations.
-Will override definitions for the model with `autoload_model`.
+  * Any other string: Matches the plate text to only load for specific model + plate combinations.
-- `DriveMaxVel`: In m/s.
+* `DriveMaxVel`: In m/s.
 More or less the final drive modifier.
-- `Gear{X}`: Actual gear ratio for that gear
+* `Gear{X}`: Actual gear ratio for that gear
-  - When not enough gears are provided for the `TopGear`, the config is invalid and will not load.
+  * When not enough gears are provided for the `TopGear`, the config is invalid and will not load.
+* Note that starting with v2.0, CVT parameters are also added.

 ## Notes

 Gear ratios are changed by the gearbox tuning and other scripts that call `MODIFY_VEHICLE_TOP_SPEED`.
-The script tries to revert back to the gearbox settings before this, but it's recommended to disable all functionalities in scripts that modify the top speed using the mentioned native.
+The script tries to revert back to the gearbox settings before this,
+but it's recommended to disable all functionalities in scripts that modify the top speed using the mentioned native.